Why I enjoy defending individuals charged with a crime

 Taylor’s hobbies include writing on legal, political, and religious topics and instructing anyone interested in how to use an ancient memory technique, called the method of loci.
 He’s an Eagle Scout and a Black Belt in Okinawan Shorin Ryu karate.
 He was a missionary for the Church of Jesus Christ of Latter-day Saints in Seoul, South Korea and loves being a husband and father.

-Taylor works mainly out of the American Fork office of Pearson Butler.
+Taylor works mainly out of the Utah County office of Pearson Butler.
 But he is happy to represent people from across the state of Utah.
 Taylor also strives to protect his clients’ rights and offers free initial consultations.
 To talk with Taylor, call (800) 265-2314.